toluaina/toluaina.github.io/docs/tutorial/json-fields.md

 ```

-We can define this JSON schema to extract the fourth element of the
-`{a, b, c}` path, we can define this schema
+To extract the fourth element of the `{a, b, c}` path, define this schema

 ```JSON
 [